dovudinhkhiem0905/CS429_project/README.md

 - **Khiem Do** - *Initial work* - [dovudinhkhiem0905](https://github.com/dovudinhkhiem0905)

-# Development of an Information Retrieval System with Neural Search Capabilities
+# *Report:* Development of an Information Retrieval System with Neural Search Capabilities

 **Author:** Khiem Do
 **Date:** 04/21/2024